 From Sublime to Ridiculous Ways to Ring in the New Year

-Residents in Mobile, Alabama await the annual countdown with a tradition that began in 2008.
-The “MoonPie Over Mobile” is a 600-pound, illuminated MoonPie that will descend from a 34-story building to signal the start of 2018.
+Residents in Mobile, Alabama await the annual countdown with a tradition that began more than a decade ago.
+The “MoonPie Over Mobile” is a 600-pound, illuminated MoonPie that will descend from a 34-story building to signal the start of the new year.
 Watch for laser lights illuminating downtown, and the official cutting of a moonpie, the favored treat of the Mardi Gras season that this town has adopted as its symbol.
-Chattanooga Bakery, owners of the commercial MoonPie company, bake the world’s largest edible one each year for the crowd of 60,000 who are waiting to share a bite.
+Chattanooga Bakery, owners of the commercial MoonPie company, bake the world’s largest edible one each year for the crowd of 50,000 who are waiting to share a bite.
 Children’s activities are scheduled before 8pm.

 Bethlehem, Pennsylvania may spell “manger” to some and the “SteelStacks” arts center to others, but at New Year’s all you hear is Peeps.
 The famed chick-shaped marshmallow treat is made in Bethlehem, a happy fact being celebrated on December 30 and 31 at Peepsfest.
 Look for live music, arts n’ crafts, and the levitation of the 4’9″-tall, 400-pound Peeps Chick Drop that will come down at 5:15pm on December 31.